 Game Theory and Gaming Mechanics for Your Website

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »This is the time of year when business strategists are asked to give their take on the future of the web and online entrepreneurship in general.
+Opinions expressed by Entrepreneur contributors are their own.This is the time of year when business strategists are asked to give their take on the future of the web and online entrepreneurship in general.
 I've been asked no less than a dozen times between October and the end of December to prognosticate in writing about trends and predictions for the upcoming year.
 And to date, I've successfully dodged that literary bullet.

 But since I'm writing today about game theory, I thought I might segue into that topic by predicting that 2011 will be just like 2010, with more of the same and some new stuff sprinkled in for good measure.